mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

 All right, easy enough.
 It looks like the information we need for *foreignField* is in the *name field*.
 That should be all the information we need.
 Let's build the *pipeline*.
+All right, we specify *air_airlines* to the *from field*, *airlines* as the *localField*, *name* as the *foreignField*.
+And here we chose to *overwrite* the *airlines field* with the information we get back.
+It makes sense.
+We'll be replacing the *names* with entire documents.
+Let's see the output.

 ```javascript
 // performing a lookup, joining air_alliances with air_airlines and replacing